t-nam1/Rush-Hour-Board-Game/README.md

 ### Compilation and execution instructions

 Download the entire github folder.
-Type these line by line into the terminal:
+From the download location, type these line by line into the terminal:
 1) make Car.o
 2) make GameLogic.o
 3) make GameUtilities.o